thibaultmg/acm-rag-content/docs/acm/2.15/edge_manager/main.md

 images.
 To publish your ISO disk image to a repository named after your `bootc` image with `/diskimage-iso` appended, complete the following
 steps:

+##### Prerequisites

+- You created a private key by using Sigstore.
+See Signing and publishing the bootc operating system image by using Sigstore.

 ##### Optional: Signing and publishing the operating system disk image to an OCI registry